thedatadj/Python-Projects/README.md

 # Python Projects
-Python Projects from my experience in this learning journy
+Python Projects from my experience in this learning journey